opendocsg/slw-judgments-backfill/2013_SGCA_31/report.md

 **_The respondent’s contentions_**

 10     Before turning to consider the arguments made by the respondent in SUM 71/2013, we should briefly explain the jurisdiction of this court to hear appeals on civil matters.
-As the Court of Appeal is a creature of statute, it is only seised of the jurisdiction conferred upon it by the statute which creates it: _Blenwel Agencies Pte Ltd v Tan Lee King_ [2008] 2 SLR(R) 529 at [23].
+As the Court of Appeal is a creature of statute, it is only seised of the jurisdiction conferred upon it by the statute which creates it: _Blenwel Agencies Pte Ltd v Tan Lee King_ <span class="citation">[2008] 2 SLR(R) 529</span> at [23].
 In this regard, s 29A(1) of the SCJA provides:

  29A. —(1) The civil jurisdiction of the Court of Appeal shall consist of appeals from any judgement or order of the High Court in any civil cause or matter whether made in the exercise of its original or of its appellate jurisdiction, subject nevertheless to the provisions of this Act or any other written law regulating the terms and conditions upon which such appeal may be brought.